flatpak/meta-flatpak/README.md

 At the moment the easiest way to test meta-flatpak is to use the pre- configured repository found at http://github.com/klihub/intel-iot-refkit.
-This repository is a clone/fork of http://github.com/intel/intel-iot-refkit with a few necessary patches and the OSTree and flatpak layers added on top using git submodules.
+This repository is a clone/fork of http://github.com/intel/intel-iot-refkit with a few necessary patches and the flatpak layer added on top using git submodules.

 ## Getting The Necessary Bits In Place